-shares owned by RE Finance Partners, Ltd., whose general partner is an entity wholly-owned by Mr. Lipar.
-Mr. Lipar disclaims beneficial ownership in shares attributable to limited partnership interests owned by other partners in that partnership.
-Mr. Lipar's address is 1450 Lake Robbins Dr., Suite 430, The Woodlands, Texas 77380.
+Assumes completion of the Pornation Transactions and this offening.
+Includes 405,177 shares owned by RE Finance Partners, Ltd., whose general partner is an entity wholly-owned by Mr. Lipar.
+Mr. Thomas Lipar disclaims beneficial ownership in 303,883 shares attributable to limited partnership interests owned by other partners in that partnership.
+Excludes 745,467 shares attributable to limited partnership interests owned by Thomas Lipar in EDSS Holdings, LP, whose general partner is an entity wholly-owned by his son, Eric Lipar, as to which Thomas Lipar has no voting or investment power.
+Thomas Lipar's address is 1450 Lake Robbins Dr., Suite 430, The Woodlands, Texas 77380.

-Excludes restricted stock units to be granted upon consummation of this offering under our Equity Incentive Plan.
+- Excludes restricted stock units to be granted upon consummation of this offering under our Equity Incentive Plan.
 The actual number of restricted stock units will be based upon the price at which the shares are sold to the public in this offering.
-See "Compensation of Our Directors and Executive Officers-2013 Equity Incentive Plan" for additional information regarding the restricted stock units and the vesting in this offering.
 See "Compensation of Our Directors and Executive Officers-2013 Equity Incentive Plan" for additional information regarding the restricted stock units and the vesting schedules with respect to those restricted stock units.

-Includes shares held by EDSS Holdings, LP, whose general partner is an entity wholly-owned by Mr. Lipar.
-Mr. Lipar disclaims beneficial ownership in shares attributable to limited partnership interests owned by other partners in that partnership.
-Also includes shares owned by Mr. Lipar's spouse.

-Includes shares owned by Mr. Snider's spouse.

-Includes shares owned by a trust for the benefit of Ms. Britton's mother, of which Ms. Britton disclaims beneficial ownership.

-Includes shares owned by Ms. Eaton's spouse.

-Includes shares owned by Mr. Sansbury's spouse.

-Includes shares held by GTIS, over which Mr. Vahradian shares dispositive power as a member of investment committees.
-See "The Transactions-GTIS Transaction."
-(4) shares
+Includes 2,570,576 shares held by EDSS Holdings, LP, whose general partner is an entity wholly-owned by Mr. Eric Lipar.
+Mr. Lipar disclaims beneficial ownership in 745,467 shares - Includes 2,570,576 snares neid by EDSS Holdings, LP, whose general partner is an entity wholly-owned by Mr. Eric Lipar.
+Mr. Lipar disclaims beneficial ownership in 745,467 share attributable to limited partnership interests owned by Thomas Lipar, who is a limited partner in that partnership.
+Eric Lipar is the son of Thomas Lipar.
+Also includes 19,039 shares owned by Mr. Snider's spouse.
+Includes 3,321 shares owned by Mr. Snider's spouse.
+Includes 2,679 shares owned by a trust for the benefit of Ms. Britton's mother, of which Ms. Britton disclaims beneficial ownership.
+Includes 10,714 shares owned by Ms. Eaton's spouse.
+Includes 25,385 shares owned by Mr. Sansbury's spouse.
+Includes 321,429 shares held by GTIS, over which Mr. Vahradian shares dispositive power as a member of investment committees.
+See "The Transactions-GTIS Transaction." - (5) (6) (7) (8) (9)